tripu/Vita/doc/politics.md

 I reject authoritarianism, but I have realised that I place more value in :triangular_flag_on_post:**laws** and :triangular_flag_on_post:**rules** than most people.

-I usually need a convincing explanation for acts that go against the norms.
+I usually need a convincing explanation for acts that go against the law.
-That is why, *in principle*, I oppose such things as: squatting, *escraches*, non-authorised demonstrations or strikes, or resistance to evictions.
+That is why, *in principle*, I oppose such things as:
+* Squatting.
+* *Escraches*.
+* Non-authorised demonstrations.
+* Non-authorised trikes.

+And that is why, *in principle*, I am in favour of:
+* Evictions.
+* Deportation of illegal immigrants.

+When I discuss specific cases, I generally agree with my progressive friends.
+The subtle difference between our views is that many progressives too often defend acting against the law to fix broken situtations (eg, mobilising a large group of people to stand before the police and prevent an eviction), while I usually defend the legal procedures but advocate *changing the law or those procedures*.

+There are some social phenomena that tend to approach too emotionally, and that trigger immediate rejection: when we look at illegal immigrants, for example, most of us will sympathise with what are often terrible situations (poverty, social exclusion, exploitation).
+I, like many others, support more compasive laws, more resources dedicated to combat discrimination, a welfare state that focus on people at the bottom of society and minimises poverty and sickness.
+What I think is wrong is to automatically, mindlessly, perpetuate the inertia of disobeying the laws&nbsp;&mdash;&nbsp;the laws that say illegal immigrants are to be found, detained, questioned and perhaps eventually removed from the country.
+That dynamic has taken us to a hypocritical status quo, a time when the POTUS can talk openly about not trying to clamp down on illegal immigrants, or about giving them &ldquo;papers&rdquo;.
+In other words: many politicians, those in power and the public opinion generally agree that those laws are wrong; but instead of working on changing them, publicly and shamelessly advocate their disobedience.

+It is the job of those in power to *follow* the laws.
+If they find those laws immoral or unjust, it is their civic duty to do as much as they can to change them, or else resign from their job.
+In the meantime, they are the guardians of those laws; if they don't respect and obey them, who will.
+More so: if judges, policemen, elected politicians decide to openly ignore or subvert important laws, what argument will there be to persuade citizens not to do the same whenever a law does not have their approval?

-That is not to say that I can't see the reasons behind, and the merits of, nonviolent civic resistance as a last resort, or against blatant injustice.
+All this is not to say that I can't see the reasons behind, and the merits of, nonviolent civic resistance as a last resort, or against blatant injustice.
 But I think that some of those types of actions have got too far; or are applied too often, too happily, by crowds that don't stop to reflect about what they are doing.

 For me, this respect for rules manifests itself in other ways in day-to-day life, too.
 For example, I really can't understand why people litter on the street, smoke where it's forbidden, talk on their mobile phones where it's seen as very bad